neelkamath/omni-chat-backend/docs/spec.md

 ### Privacy

 - [ ] Share as much, or as little, information as you want.
 You can share your address, phone, email, profile photo, etc. You can choose who can see what info.
-If a bot is messaging you, it'll have to ask for permissions for every type of data it wants to access.
+If a bot is messaging you, it'll have to ask for permissions for every type of db it wants to access.
 - [ ] Chat without an account.
 - [ ] View chat even if you're not logged in.
 Of course, this will only be allowed if it's a public chat anyone can join.
 - [ ] Incognito chats whose messages automatically disappear after a set amount of time, or shortly after the user reads them.